Top Ten Things You Can Do to Prepare Your Child(ren) for Summer Camp (And No, One of Those Things Is Not a Sleepover)

 5. Organization – The biggest tip here is to stick to the packing list and do not over pack.
 The more your child brings to camp, the more stuff they have to manage and organize.
 Involve your child in the purchasing of or collecting items for camp.
 Have your child help you pack their duffle bag so they know what their stuff looks like and see what they are bringing with them to camp.
 Show your children where and how all their items are labeled with their first and last name.
 Practice folding clothes, not just shirts, but shorts, underwear, socks, towels, etc… We are not looking for military precision but if children can fold their clothes they are more likely to have neat and organized cubbies where they can find things.
 Discuss with your child how to put their stuff in their cubbies (click here for our Cubbie Orientation Video) to use the space in the most organized way for them.
 When it comes to the extra “stuff” they bring (i.e. stationery, card games, batteries, hair ties, etc…) clear Ziploc bags with their name and what goes in the bag (i.e. Laurie’s Batteries) written on the bag in permanent marker will help them keep these items better organized in the cubbies.
 Make sure every item of clothing, sport equipment, music devices, books, water bottles, toiletries, etc, are labeled with your child’s name.
 Help your child learn that organizing their clothes and things will help them at camp and practice those tasks in their room at home. (*see number 10)

-6. Letter Writing (and Phone Calls) – I ask you, when was the last time your child wrote a letter on paper, with a pen or pencil, and properly addressed an envelope?
+6. Letter Writing (and Zoom Calls) – I ask you, when was the last time your child wrote a letter on paper, with a pen or pencil, and properly addressed an envelope?
 If you want to receive letters from your child(ren) this summer, help them practice how to address an envelope.
 Let them write out the mailing address, return address, and show them where to put the stamp.
 Many parents print mailing labels and return address labels and adhere them to envelopes with stamps prior to camp.
 That is a great idea but involve your child in that process so if they run out of pre-labeled envelopes, they still know where the mailing address, return address, and stamps go and know how to write the proper addresses out.
-Similarly, I would guess that your child doesn’t frequently talk in depth on the phone.
-When it comes to getting your child to share information in a letter or on the phone, you may need to coach them on what they might want to talk about or even prompt them for information.
-If you ask them open ended questions in your letters and phone calls, you are more likely to get the information back from them that you want.
-Be a bit of an interviewer when writing to your child or talking to them in a phone call so you are asking them to give you the details and information you want to know that may be hard for them to come up with on their own to share.
+Similarly, I would guess that your child doesn’t frequently talk in depth on the phone or on Zoom.
+When it comes to getting your child to share information in a letter or on Zoom, you may need to coach them on what they might want to talk about or even prompt them for information.
+If you ask them open ended questions in your letters and Zoom calls, you are more likely to get the information back from them that you want.
+Be a bit of an interviewer when writing to your child or talking to them in a Zoom call so you are asking them to give you the details and information you want to know that may be hard for them to come up with on their own to share.
 If you give your child post-cards or letters with preprinted “check off boxes” that is the extent of the information you are going to get.
 If you are ok with that, great.
 When you get letters from your child, remember two important things, (1) children often get emotional when they are not distracted by the fun of camp and just thinking about writing a letter to you, and, (2) the letter is a few days old and may be old news by the time you are reading it.
 Often campers are happy and having fun and when the action of camp stops and it’s a quiet letter writing time of day, thinking about your parents makes you miss them more.
 Additionally, children don’t always understand, let alone know how to express, the dual feelings of having fun at camp AND also missing home, so they focus on the latter in letters.
 Help your child understand that they can have both feelings and that they are both totally normal.
 Remember that mail can take 3-5 days to get from one place to another but since children can only write letters to you (not email you), they always appreciate the effort it takes for you to write a “real” letter to them too. (*see number 10)

 7. Making Choices – An important skill in life is decision making and camp is a great, child focused place to practice making choices.
 One of the greatest things children do at camp is try something new.
 Talk to your child about being excited for them to try things they never tried before and that you can’t wait to hear all about it, even if when they tried something it didn’t go as planned or they didn’t end up liking it.
 The growth is in the trying (Around the Campfire with Laurie: Avoiding the Perfectionist Trap: How to Embrace the Discomfort of Growth) and that the important part is the trying even if it did not go as planned.
 Empower your child(ren) to have a voice in what they choose to try at camp.
 Encourage them to think about what do they, individually, like to do or what to try, and help them see the joy in doing that, not just following the crowd’s choices.
 Talk to them about communal living and when they are living in a bunk with other people, what are some choices that might impact people positively or negatively.
 Encourage them to think about shared space and empathy or other people’s feelings so the choices they make with their words and actions reflect them in the way they want to be seen.
 Talk to them about respecting their counselors when their counselors are trying to help them get out of bed in the morning, be quiet at bedtime, clean up after themselves, or be safe and have fun.
 Making the choice to listen when they are asked to do something the first time (or two) will be helpful to both the counselor and camper.
 Talk to your child about all the exciting opportunities they will have to grow this summer, try new things this summer, and become even better versions of who they are already. (*see number 10)